 - People who want to be great nutritionists, but due to the complexity of the role and their lack of overall ability they struggle, give impractical or ineffective advice, and usually end up moving on to do something else

-The purpose of the BTN Academy is to turn category 2 people into category 3, or to help category 3 stay on point with their practice by offering CPD.
-It doesn’t offer a nationally recognised qualification but you don’t need one – it offers you the skills and support you need to move into the successful category, and allows you to become insured to practice
+The purpose of the BTN Academy is to turn category 2 people into category 3, or to help category 3 stay on point with their practice by offering CPD and a qualification to boot.

 What we do here at BTN is provide you with the tools needed to succeed when working with clients to improve their nutrition.
-For that you need an in depth understanding of nutritional science as it applies to the demographics with which you may work, an appreciation for the practical application of that, and a good amount of knowledge around behaviour change, communication and client psychology.
-Nutritionists aren’t the food police, they are the people who are best placed (due to increased exposure time with clients) to help someone alter their food habits, but to do that you need to have everything that you need at your disposal.
+For that you need an in depth understanding of nutritional science as it applies to the demographics with whom you may work, an appreciation for the practical application of that, and a good amount of knowledge around behaviour change, communication and client psychology.
+Nutrition coaches aren’t the food police, nor are they all mighty experts that dictate their clients’ actions from a pedestal - they are the people who are best placed (due to increased exposure time with clients) to help someone alter their food habits, but to do that you need to have everything that you need at your disposal.